-The daily recommended intake (DRI) for adults 19 to 50 years old is 38 grams a day for men and 25 grams a day for women.
-To get more into your diet, eat different types of foods, such as:
+The daily recommended intake (DRI) of fiber for adults 19 to 50 years old is 38 grams a day for men and 25 grams a day for women.
+To get more fiber into your diet, eat different types of foods, such as:

 - Whole grains